-I am a Ph.D. candidate in the Department of Economics at Monash University, Australia.
+I am a recent Ph.D. graduate from the Department of Economics at Monash University, Australia.
 I am working in the area of economic development, trade economics and macroeconomics with Solmaz Moslehi, Qingyuan Du and Nathaniel Lane.

 I am presently working on estimating the effects of trade liberalization on structural transformation and industrialization in Africa using synthetic control methods.
 Previous areas of research include estimating historical GDP figures in Africa and studying sustainable economic development in African countries.
 I also have experience working at Goldman Sachs, KPMG and Deloitte.